 Fleas and ticks are the most common pests, and the easiest to spot.
 Talk to your vet to help identify pest activity at the earliest signs.
 Other pests you should talk to your vet about include lice and mites.
 The good news is you can easily protect your pets from most of these pests with products like Bayer Advantage II.

 One of the more disturbing and icky pests that are commonly mistaken for dandruff is called Cheyletiella Mites.
 They are commonly referred to as walking dandruff.
 They are larger than typical mites and tend to cause lots of flaky skin.
-They move around on the surface of your cat’s skin, which gives the skin flakes the appearance of movement.
-Hence the nickname.
+They move around on the surface of your cat’s skin, which gives the skin flakes the appearance of movement - hence the nickname.

 It’s important to regularly check your cat for signs of infestation.
 Routine grooming and regular vet check-ups can help you catch problems early and treat them quickly.
 Be preventative when it comes to pests.
 Some flea and tick treatments can help to deter infestations year-round.